Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 > [!warning]
 >
 > Depending on the domain name extension (e.g., *.com*, *.net*, etc.), some of the deadlines mentioned above may vary.
-We strongly recommend verifying the verification process for contact control with the registry of your domain name's extension.
+We strongly recommend completing the verification process for contact control with the registry of your domain name's extension.

 ///